katgreenan/HIST3907o-notebook/Module 1- Notes from Readings.md

-###" SSHRC's Research Data Archiving Policy and Historians," Ian Milligan
+### "SSHRC's Research Data Archiving Policy and Historians," Ian Milligan
 - Social Sciences and Humanities Research Group
 - Expects research data to be made publicly accessible within 2 years of the completion of said project
 	- Avoids duplication of primary data collection